 Research suggests Play Therapy is an effective mental health approach, regardless of age, gender, or the nature of the problem, and works best when a parent, family member, or caretaker is actively involved in the treatment process.

-Sara Scott, LMHC, NCC utilizes Play Therapy techniques with children and families and has a room dedicated to Play Therapy.
+Sara Scott, LMHC and Rachel Niespodzany, LMHC utilize Play Therapy techniques with children and families and we a room dedicated to Play Therapy.

 Please call if you have any questions about Play Therapy or if you would like to schedule an appointment.